asethwright/mejo583-weathertracker/README.md

-# app
+# NC Weather Tracker

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project will track weather related outages for North Carolina.
+The data is pulled using node.js and parsed into an Angular front-end.

+For the node.js fetcher, see (this repository)[https://github.com/asethwright/weatherfetcher/]

 ## Build & development